 - Switzerland: How to Visit Lucerne and Mt.
 Pilatus in One Perfect Day

-- Balkans: 10 Epic Days on the Balkan Peninsula: Croatia, Montenegro, and Bosnia & Herzegovina
+- Balkans: 11 Day Balkan Peninsula Itinerary: Croatia, Montenegro, and Bosnia & Herzegovina

 - Czech Republic: 13 Must-Have Experiences in Prague